skancharapu775/FinancialConsultant/README.md

 3. Install the Allow C0RS extension in Firefox and toggle it on
 4. Create two terminals, each in the FinancialConultant directory
 5. Find "Financial Consultant keys" email and create the keys.api file in one of the terminals
+6. Run the command "pip install -r requirements.txt"
-6. In one terminal, start the backend server by running "python3 app.py"
+7. In one terminal, start the backend server by running "python3 app.py"
-7. In the other terminal, #2, go to the genieconsulting directory by running "cd genieconsulting"
+8. In the other terminal, #2, go to the genieconsulting directory by running "cd genieconsulting"
-8. In terminal #2, run the command "npm start"
+9. In terminal #2, run the command "npm start"
-9. In Firefox, open your local host
+10. In Firefox, open your local host

 FEATURES